 #3: Consistency is key!

-Creating an abundance of content at the beginning that covers applicable topics will help your channel perform well in the algorithm.
-It also creates a library of content that will escort viewers from one video to another, enhancing your watch time and providing an incentive for your viewers to subscribe.
+Creating an abundance of content at the beginning on applicable topics will help your channel perform well in the algorithm.
+It also creates a library of content that will basically escort viewers from one video to another, enhancing your watch time and providing an incentive for your viewers to subscribe.

 #4.
 Bring Something New To The Table